 8 Script Code • Enter the AppleScript code for prompting the user and returning the resulting text:

-display dialog "Enter the title for this slide:" default answer ""
+display dialog "Enter the title for this slide:" default answer "" return (the text returned of the result)

 9 Named Variable • The workflow variable after editing.